docker/docs/ee/index.md

   - /manuals/
 ---

-Docker Enterprise is a Containers-as-a-Service (CaaS) platform that enables a secure software supply chain and deploys diverse applications for high availability across disparate infrastructure, both on-premises and in the cloud.
+Docker Enterprise is a Containers as a Service (CaaS) platform that enables a secure software supply chain and deploys diverse applications for high availability across disparate infrastructure, both on-premises and in the cloud.